Brian R. Price: Background

-Price has had a varied career.
-From 1984 to 1990 he manufactured replica armour through a business called Thornbird Arms until he graduated from the University of California, Los Angeles with a B.A. in Political Science in 1990.
+From 1984 to 1990 Price manufactured replica armour through a business called Thornbird Arms until he graduated from the University of California, Los Angeles with a B.A. in Political Science in 1990.
 During his time in the Society for Creative Anachronism he founded two other small businesses: his small press Chivalry Bookshelf (which published new books from 2001 to 2007) and his importer of replica clothing, Revival Enterprises (still active).
 Although Price says that he "transitioned the (Revival Enterprises) business to a silent partnership in 2011 as interests shifted towards academia and sold it outright in January of 2012, once terms had been agreed", the registration for Revival Enterprises' website was renewed with his name and Alabama address as late as April 2021.

 Price worked in the computer software, information technology and internet industries from 1993 to 2000.
 In 2006 Price entered the University of North Texas to pursue a doctorate in history.

-In 2011-12 he served in Afghanistan as a senior socio-cultural advisor for the Human Terrain System, working with NATO, American and Afghan forces.
+In 2011-12 he worked in Afghanistan as a senior socio-cultural advisor for the Human Terrain System, working with NATO, American and Afghan forces.
 His work there focused on the Afghan National Security Forces (ANSF), their internal dynamics and their relationship to American and NATO forces as related to counterinsurgency theory and practice.
 He made use of local and oral history techniques and gathered oral histories on ANSF officers and civilians.

-After receiving his PhD in May 2011, Price began in 2012 as a Visiting Professor at Hawai'i Pacific University, teaching primarily within the graduate program for Diplomacy & Military Studies.
+After receiving his PhD in May 2011, Price began in 2012 as a visiting professor at Hawai'i Pacific University, teaching primarily within the graduate program for diplomacy and military studies.
 Although his dissertation was on medieval history, his research came to focus on contemporary military affairs.
-As noted above, by November 2022 Price was an Associate Professor in the Department of Joint Warfighting at the Air Command and Staff College in Alabama and was no longer listed with Hawai'i Pacific University.
+As noted above, by November 2022 Price was an associate professor in the Department of Joint Warfighting at the Air Command and Staff College in Alabama and was no longer listed with Hawai'i Pacific University.